gofore/aws-emr/presentation/README.md

     - EMR FS is an implementation of HDFS, with reading and writing of files directly to S3.
     - HDFS should be used to cache results of intermediate steps.
 - S3 and S3n
+    - S3 is block-based just like HDFS.
+S3n is file based, which can be accessed with other tools, but filesize is limited to 5GB
 - S3 is not a file system
     - S3 has eventual consistency: files written to S3 might not be immediately available for reading.